Kevin-ZhangClutchit/Leetcode_pratice/Intro_to_algorithm_14_days/Notes.md

 As initially all next pointers are nullptr, we don't need to consider the next node of the right-most nodes in every level.
 Besides, as it is a perfect binary tree, all nodes can be connected together through its parent-level nodes(excluding the root node).

-- Connect two sub-nodes.
+* Connect two sub-nodes.

-- Connect right sub-node to the sibling's left node if necessary.
+* Connect right sub-node to the sibling's left node if necessary.

-- Connect left subtree.
+* Connect left subtree.

-- Connect right subtree.
+* Connect right subtree.

+#### Day9

+##### #542 01 Matrix

+BFS with multi-source, somehow likes #102.

+We record the one with initial value 0 as level 0 nodes then detect whether their children (adjacent nodes in four directions) are 1, if so update its value as 0 and set it to level 1.
+Repeat such steps until the queue is empty.

+##### #994 Rotting Oranges

+Little bit complex version of #542.

+In the first traversal to record the source (rotten oranges), we also record the number of fresh oranges as long as all fresh oranges are rotten, we return.
+Besides this, it is the same as #542.